-The primary efficacy analysis involves the comparison of the mean primary efficacy endpoint ( $FEV_1 AUC{0-12}$ relative to baseline) for each experimental treatment with Placebo.
-Baseline $FEV_1$ will be included in the statistical model as a covariate.
+The primary efficacy analysis involves the comparison of the mean primary efficacy endpoint ($FEV_1 AUC{0-12}$ relative to baseline) for each experimental treatment with Placebo.
+Baseline will be included in the statistical model as a covariate.

-Efficacy analysis will be based on a linear mixed model in which Treatment will be a fixed effect, subject will be a random effect, and within subject errors are correlated, but between subject errors are independent.
-Unstructured, compound symmetry and first-order autoregressive error models will be considered, and the appropriate model selected using Akaike's information criterion (Akaike, 1974).
+Efficacy analysis will be based on a linear mixed model in which teatment will be a fixed effect, subject will be a random effect, and within subject errors are correlated, but between subject errors are independent.
+Unstructured, compound symmetry and first order autoregressive error models will be considered, and the appropriate model selected using Akaike's information criterion (Akaike, 1974).
 Fixed and random effects will be estimated using the REML algorithm (Patterson and Thompson, 1971), which allows for the recovery of inter-block (subject) information.

-The primary efficacy analysis will involve a priori comparisons between treatments for the primary endpoint, $FEV_1 AUC{0-12}$ :
+For the primary efficacy objective, the family-wise Type I error will be controlled by hierarchical testing.
+The following a priori comparisons between treatments for the primary endpoint $FEV_1 AUC{0-12}$ at Day 7 will be performed:

-- 1. FF MDI 19.2 μg vs. Placebo
+- 1. GP MDI 36 μg vs. Placebo

-- 2. FF MDI 9.6 μg vs. Placebo
+- 2. GP MDI 18 μg vs. Placebo

-- 3. FF MDI 7.2 μg vs. Placebo
+- 3. GP MDI 9 μg vs. Placebo

+- 4. GP MDI 4.6 μg vs. Placebo